kwdunaway/WGBS_Tools/README.md

    pytest tests
    ```

-1. Brief descriptions of each command are given using:
+1. Brief descriptions of each command are given using the `--help` option.
+For instance:

    ```
    wgbs_tools --help